coderamen666/srd-v3.5-md/spells/spells-m-o.md

 You banish the subject into an extradimensional labyrinth of force planes.
 Each round on its turn, it may attempt a DC 20 Intelligence check to escape the labyrinth as a full-round action.
-If the subject doesn't escape, the maze disappears after 10 minutes, forcing the subject to leave.
+If the subject doesn’t escape, the maze disappears after 10 minutes, forcing the subject to leave.

 On escaping or leaving the maze, the subject reappears where it had been